-What classes can I take during the Fall Mini Session?Academic advisors are prepared to work with students on how to best leverage the mini session to their advantage.
+What classes can I take during the Winterim Three-Week Sessions?Academic advisors are prepared to work with students on how to best leverage the three-week sessions to their advantage.
 The course list includes some new and exciting electives as well as more traditional courses which we can successfully deliver remotely.
-From an academic standpoint, the additional mini session is an option and even though the regular fall session is slightly condensed, a full-time academic load of 12-15 hours is still reasonable.
+From an academic standpoint, the additional three-week session is an option and even though the regular semesters are slightly condensed this academic year, a full-time academic load of 12-15 hours per semester is still reasonable.

 Are buses running the same routes?Campus transportation options — from city buses to Zipcar rentals — remain available.
 Real-time bus locations, ETAs and route availability is available on UNL Maps.
 Consult Parking & Transit Services' Campus Bus Service page for more information.
 To meet increased ridership demand while protecting health, plastic covers have been installed on the backs of each seat.